chrisheckler/data_pipeline_ruffus/README.md

 ## Stages

 ### Stage 1
-Read in a txt file with numbers.
+Read in a csv file and multiply the numbers by 100.

 ### Stage 2
 Add 15 to the numbers